KoenVanduffel/CR-6_Klipper/README.md

 This has been tested on a BTT CR6 board by myself.
 The 4.5.2, 4.5.3 and ERA boards have been reported to work correctly.

 Bear in mind that the CR-6 screen will not work (yet) with Klipper.
 The Fluid interface runs on any PC or mobile device in a standard web browser.
-As an alternative to the CR-6 screen KlipperScreen can be used.
+As an alternative to the CR-6 screen, KlipperScreen can be used.
 KlipperScreen runs on a series of Raspberry pi touch screens or on an old phone.
-Please check out the KlipperScreen GitHub for detailed info.
+Please check out [the KlipperScreen GitHub](https://github.com/jordanruthe/KlipperScreen) for detailed info.

-# What is Klipper
+# What is Klipper?
-Klipper is a complete package to run your 3D printer consisting of a series of 3 main tools:
+Klipper is a complete package to run your 3D printer consisting of 3 main tools:
 * Klippy: the service running the printer.
 Klippy interpretes the gcode, produces move commands and sends these to the printer.
-Klippy is where the heavy lifting is actully done.
+Klippy is where the heavy lifting is actually done.
 * Moonraker: The broker.
 Moonraker handles the communication between Klippy, the visual front end(s) and hardware on the rPi.
-* Fluidd, Mainsail, KlipperScreen: The display and interface of Klipper.
+* Fluidd/Mainsail/KlipperScreen: The Klipper display and User Interface.
 These all 3 do more or less the same (you only need one of them but can run all 3 if wanted).
 They are the user interface where we put/upload our gcode files, do all calibrations, view a bed mesh and so on.

 ## Installation description: